-There are three major changes in the camera, performance, and battery department. iPhone 13 features a new improved pair of cameras with some really helpful refinements for creative photography.
+There are three major changes in the camera, performance, and battery department. iPhone 13 features a new improved pair of cameras with some helpful refinements for creative photography.
 The A15 Bionic chip inside helps the phone run fluently and at the same time improves the power efficiency.

 Apart from this improved hardware, we have the latest iOS 15 with a bunch of unique new features that raise your iPhone experience to a new height.

 Right now the new iPhone 13 is available for purchase in most international markets including India.
 You can purchase the new iPhone 13 from Apple.com or other E-commerce sites like Amazon, Flipkart, eBay, Reliance Digital, AT & T, Verizon, etc.

 The iPhone 13 starts from $799 for 128GB of storage and the price goes up to $899 for 256GB and $1,099 for the 512GB model.

 As it’s an iPhone so the price is always high compared to other companies but this time Apple is running a Trade-in Program and tied up with other service providers.
 In this program, you can get $110 (₹9000) – $790 (₹46120) off when you trade in an iPhone 8 or newer from Apple Store.

 |Resolution||2532×1170-pixel resolution at 460 PPI|

 |Dimensions||146.7 x 71.5 x 7.7 mm (5.78 x 2.81 x 0.30 in)|

 |Build and Design||Glass front (Gorilla Glass), glass back (Gorilla Glass), aluminum frame|